DC: A new "value for money" framework

 The small pot provisions are in sections 22 to 39 of the Pension Schemes Act 2026.
 They took effect on 29 April 2026, the day the Act received Royal Assent, but consist largely of powers to make regulations.

-- Small pots transfer duties will come into force in 2030 (with sufficient time after the value for money framework has started to apply to avoid schemes being required to move small pots earlier than other pots if they are on track to consolidate or merge with another scheme).
+- Small pots transfer duties will come into force at some point between April and June 2030 (so after the value for money framework has started to apply to all schemes, to avoid schemes being required to move small pots earlier than other pots if they are on track to consolidate or merge with another scheme).

 On 31 March 2026 the Pensions Regulator asked the trustees of smaller DC schemes to consider whether they will be able to meet the new requirements (including the transfer of small pots) to be introduced under the Pension Schemes Act or whether members would be better served by the scheme consolidating with a larger one and being wound up.